Updated Mar 03, 2026

 What networking and mentoring works?

 Students value networks that translate to insight and opportunity.
-High-quality events, employer panels and alumni talks are most useful when scheduled around programme pinch points and when participants reflect the cohort’s backgrounds and ambitions.
+High-quality events, employer panels, and alumni talks are most useful when scheduled around programme pinch points and when participants reflect the cohort’s backgrounds and ambitions.
 Mentorship schemes that pair students with professionals, including alumni and industry mentors with similar backgrounds, build confidence and improve access to internships and roles.
 Maintaining active partnerships with employers and alumni, and updating opportunities regularly, sustains relevance and impact.

 How should we support further study and professional qualifications?

 Many economics students consider master’s programmes or qualifications such as CFA and ACCA.
-Careers services should provide practical guidance on fit, prerequisites and commitments, alongside funding options.
+Careers teams should provide practical guidance on fit, prerequisites, and commitments, alongside funding options.
 Advisors can add value by helping students evaluate the long-term benefits of specific qualifications for particular sectors.
 International students benefit from visa and work-rights briefings and advice on employer sponsorship realities.
 Alumni who have taken these routes can offer candid perspectives on study choices and career returns.

 What practical steps should programme and careers teams take?

-By adopting these steps, providers align careers support with how economics students experience their programme and the labour market, improving both readiness and confidence.
+By adopting these steps, providers can align careers support with how economics students experience their programme and the labour market, improving both readiness and confidence.

 What does this mean for providers?